rafskov/rafskov.github.io/README.md

-# Outlines published from Markdown using Pelican, GitHub Actions all on Codespaces!
+# Outlines published from Markdown using Pelican, GitHub Actions all on Codespaces and hosted by GitHub Pages!

 This site is where I post book outlines that technology folks can use to drive change